radionoise/spring-rabbitmq-rpc/README.md

 ### Overview
 This a demo project showing how to implement simple distributed Spring application with remote procedure call over AMQP (RabbitMQ).
+Full tutorial is available [here](http://molchanoff.me/software-development/spring-remoting-amqp)

 This app consists of three modules:
 * common - common classes for modules;